austin362667/gpu-100-days/day-6.md

-# Day 6: Combining adjacent accesses into single memory transaction
+# Day 6: Global Memory coalescing

 Welcome to Day 6 of the GPU Challenge!